 “Sight is about what lies right in front of us.
 Vision is what lies ahead” goes the old adage.
 India is an old civilization and an extremely complex society.
 Her glorious past, natural beauty, resources, vast size and above all her unique geographical location has always given her the pride of place in the world.
 With the ups and downs of history it has retained its vibrancy.
 Yet, due to callousness and lethargy on our part and due to the negative slant of the media here, we as a nation have not been able to attain the status of a developed nation thus far.

 |The People's President|

-In this famous speech delivered in Hyderabad, Dr.APJ Abdul Kalam outlines his three visions for his motherland India and pleads for Indians to be involved in the nation-building process and to make India a developed nation.
+In this famous speech delivered in IIT Hyderabad on 25 May 2011, Dr.APJ Abdul Kalam outlines his three visions for his motherland India and pleads for Indians to be involved in the nation-building process and to make India a developed nation.